Why China is at the center of our climate strategy

 A giant leap forward

 Fortunately, China is serious about climate action.
 The nation of 1.4 billion—the world’s most populous and No. 1 greenhouse gas emitter—took a giant leap forward in September 2015 when it announced plans to roll out a national carbon market in 2017.

-The cap-and-trade market will build on a series of successful pilot projects that EDF helped design, using a proven market-based solution to tackle global warming at a critical time.
+The national carbon market will reflect experiences and lessons learned from a series of pilot projects that EDF helped design, using a proven market-based solution to tackle global warming at a critical time.

 EDF's long history with China